 Interesting but old report.
 Statistical Brief #34 by AHRQ shows national estimated average hospital cost for knee arthroplasty (knee replacement) was $13,200 in 2004 dollars; hip replacement average cost = $14,500, and spinal fusion was $19,600 excluding physician fees.
 Overall average age for orthopedic inpatient procedures was age 60, but spinal fusion much younger (age 52), and knee replacement (age 66), & hip replacement (age 70) were much higher.
 Average length of stay (ALOS), survival rates (percent died in hospital) and trends since 1997 also shown.
 Released July 2007, using 2004 and 2005 data.
 Medical inflation since 2004 is about 58%.

-Prepared by the American Academy of Orthopaedic Surgeons (AAOS).
-Easy to follow, with simple colorful drawings of exercises.
+Exercise guide for low back pain, prepared by the American Academy of Orthopaedic Surgeons (AAOS).
+Easy to follow, with simple drawings of exercises.
 Reviewed 2017

 List of non-surgical alternatives to alleviate back pain, along with a statement of how good the evidence is to prove that the treatment works.
 Guidelines by the American College of Physicians and American Pain Society for NIH’s National Center for Complementary and Integrative Health.
 Updated 2015